 In the Level 2 and 3 classes, ladies will find that wearing dresses or skirts will help them (and the instructors) with proper technique in the use of leg actions.

 No. Some dance schools make a practice of asking partners to switch regularly throughout the class.
 We don’t, as this can be uncomfortable for couples.
-In one of the Level 1 classes we ask partners switch momentarily as a lead/follow exercise, but it only takes a few minutes and it’s a lot of fun!
-Except for that one instance, partners stay together for the duration of each class.
+Every once in a while we may ask partners to switch momentarily for the purpose of a lead/follow exercise, but it only takes a few minutes and it’s a lot of fun!
+In all our classes, partners stay together for the duration of each class.

 We recommend that you stay at your current level until you’re comfortable with the steps.
 Since the program repeats, it’s easy to tell when you feel that you can do the steps competently enough.
 At that point, it’s time to move up to the next level.
 If you’re still trying to remember the steps you’re learning now, moving up will only add to your confusion and you’ll find it frustrating and discouraging.
 Many people repeat each level several times before moving to the next level.
 That’s normal, and it’s the best way to learn.